Joselu’s late winner puts Spain into Nations League final

-ENSCHEDE, Netherlands : Substitute Joselu scored a fortunate winner three minutes from the end as Spain booked their place in a second successive Nations League final with a deserved 2-1 victory over Italy on Thursday.
+ENSCHEDE, Netherlands: Substitute Joselu scored a fortunate winner three minutes from the end as Spain booked their place in a second successive Nations League final with a deserved 2-1 victory over Italy on Thursday (Jun 15).

 Coach Luis de la Fuente’s side will meet Croatia in Sunday’s decider in Rotterdam having lost to France in the final two years ago.
 Italy take on hosts Netherlands for the bronze medal.